 Work on the plank road started in February and ended in April 1915.
 It traversed 6.5 miles across the dunes east to west.
 While the plank road was considered a success, there were problems.
 Most notably, the desert wind caused shifting sand to cover the plank road.
 In order for cars to travel on the planks, huge amounts of sand had to be removed frequently.
 And then there was the wear and tear caused by hundreds of automobiles that used the plank road.
 In other words, the plank road needed constant maintenance.
 Engineers began to look for a better solution.

-For two years, 1923 to 1925, engineers monitored the movement of sand dunes adjacent to the plank road and tested various surfaces.
+For two years, from 1923 to 1925, engineers monitored the movement of sand dunes adjacent to the plank road and tested various surfaces.
 After concluding that hills of sand over 100 feet high moved very slowly and only the lower dunes moved rapidly, it was determined that a permanent pavement road was indeed possible if the grade was high enough.

 They decided on a combination of asphalt and concrete surface constructed on top of a built-up sand embankment.
 The new road, 20 feet wide, officially opened on August 12, 1926.
 The old plank road fell into disuse and withered away.
 What few ruins that remain are now designated a California Historical Landmark.